ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Analysis

 This is a case involving a high-skill Attacker, with a large skill difference between Attacker and Target.
 This situation often arises in regions with a high concentration of technology industry workers.
 It also may be more common in ethnic-cultural communities with high representation in the technology industry.
 In this case the Target is also subject to a very high level of control from the Attacker due to their imbalances in technological skills and societal status, and is heavily constrained in their options as a result.
-It is unsafe for the Target to engage in active scanning, or to receive alerts on their phone.
+It is unsafe for the Target to engage in manual scanning, or to receive alerts on their phone.
 The Target might benefit from being able to log into an account on another phone or a computer and view logs of any recent alerts collected through passive scanning.

 | Attacker Profile | Lemon |
 | ------------- | ------------- |